Making Arrangements Based on Your Style: Gardenias

 Red, White, and Beautiful

-Tall, brilliant black and blue salvia and a few snips of deep red annual snapdragons are mixed with several braches of gardenias for a display that has just the right height for an end table.
+Tall, brilliant black and blue salvia and a few snips of deep red annual snapdragons.
+These are mixed with several braches of gardenias for a display that has just the right height for end tables.
 To us, this one really says high summer.

 Earthy and Glammy

-Massing a dozen or so cut gardenias in a low bowl that’s pottery rather than crystal or glass brings this typically formal flower down to earth.
+Massing a dozen or so cut gardenias in a low bowl that's pottery.
+Rather than using crystal or glass, this brings the typically formal flower down to earth.
 Imagine this on a nightstand where the perfume lulls you to sleep.
 Sigh.

 Cups Runneth Over